-This episode is part of my “Buddhist History and Seminal Texts” series, and it’s the second of two episodes about the life of Shakyamuni Buddha.
+This episode is part of my “Buddhist History” series, and it’s the second episode about the life of Shakyamuni Buddha.
 In the last episode, I talked about the various sources of information we have about Shakyamuni Buddha, including their origin and historicity.
 Then I told the story of the Buddha’s life from before his birth through his youth and young adulthood, up through the point where he became dissatisfied with worldly life and left home as a spiritual renunciate.
 In this episode, I pick up Buddha’s story starting with his remarkable spiritual struggle as a mendicant, and continuing through the rest of his life.

 Quicklinks to Transcript Content:

 Siddhartha’s Initial Spiritual Struggle [2:50]

 Siddhartha’s Enlightenment – “Intro to the Jataka” Version [8:40]

 The Buddha’s Decision to Teach – Pali Canon Version [11:30]